Monday, June 28, 2010

 This is what works best for us in our home: I place the pancakes that we will not be eating on cooling racks, since this prevents them from getting soggy and flattened.
 Once they have completely cooled (usually by the end of breakfast), I go ahead and lay them out in a gallon size freezer bag (typically 8 pancakes will fit comfortably in one bag; be sure to get as much air out as possible).
 I then go ahead and freeze these.
 So... when you want warm pancakes, just go ahead and thaw them in the microwave.
 For 2 pancakes, I usually do 30 seconds on high on each side (basically... you just want to make sure that they no longer feel frozen in the middle).
 Then toast them on your toaster's medium setting (just necessary to crisp it up a little).

 This is such a great alternative to buying pancakes in the freezer section because A) it costs so much less!
-B)
+B) it's much more filling and C) you know exactly what's going into your family's body.

 Please take note that you can freeze and reheat waffles in the same way, you just may need to adjust the microwave times down a bit.